Battle of Nicopolis ad Istrum

-The Battle of Nicopolis ad Istrum was fought between the Roman army of Emperor Decius and his son Herennius Etruscus, and the Gothic army of King Cniva, in 250 AD.
+The Battle of Nicopolis ad Istrum was fought between the Roman army of Emperor Decius and his son Herennius Etruscus, and the Gothic army of King Cniva, in 250.
 The Romans were victorious.

 Prelude

 In 250, the Goths, led by their king Cniva, attacked the Roman province of Moesia.
 Roman emperor Decius and his son Herennius Etruscus led their army to Moesia.
 The Goths were, at the same time, marching to attack the Roman city of Philippopolis.
 The Romans intercepted them near Nicopolis ad Istrum.

 Battle

 The Romans intercepted the Goths just before they could reach Nicopolis.
 Decius and Herennius launched a surprise attack on the Goths while they were marching.
 The Romans took the disorganized Goths by surprise, fighting hard and gaining the upper hand quickly.
 Caught off guard, the Goths could not respond to the attack, and so were defeated.

 6th century Byzantine scholar Jordanes described Cniva's defeat:When the Emperor Decius drew near, Cniva, with his army still in good shape, at last withdrew to the Balkan Mountains, which were not far distant.